jpbellona/City-Synth/README.md

 Replace 224.0.0.251 with the IP from the Raspberry Pi.
 Then Run the Processing sketch.
 Hit 'h' on the keyboard to select camera 1 (referencing line of code we just changed) and start the visual.
 The other videos on "j" "k" and "l" (videos 2, 3, 4 respectively) are generic IP cameras.
 To use other Pi cameras, follow the steps above and replace other lines in the urls array with "http://x.x.x.x:5000/video_feed"  This is the url that points to Jackson's Py streamer code on the Raspberry Pi.

+Of course, you may check that the camera is online by typing "http://x.x.x.x:5000/video_feed" into a standard web browser.
+You should see the red light on the Pi camera turn on and the video display in the browswer.
+Only one user (browser, Processing, computer) can access the Pi camera at a given time.
+Closing the browser window (or Processing sketch) will turn off the red light on the Pi camera (enabling another user to access).